Faculty & Staff

 How you can help

-- When a student expresses a direct threat to themselves or others, or acts in a bizarre, highly irrational or disruptive way, contact the JHU Security immediately.
+- When a student expresses a direct threat to themselves or others, or acts in a bizarre, highly irrational or disruptive way, contact the JHU Public Safety at 410-516-4600 or the JHU Behavioral Health Crisis Support Team (BHCST) at 410-516-WELL (9355) immediately.

 - Do not leave a suicidal student alone.
 Stay with them until help arrives.

-- Call the Counseling Center for a consultation to discuss your concerns about a student and for guidance on how to address the situation.
+- You can call the Counseling Center or BHCST (Behavioral Health Crisis Support Team) for a consultation to discuss your concerns about a student and for guidance on how to address the situation.
+If you would like a clinician to conduct an in-person assessment of the student, you may contact BHCST.

 - Arrange to speak to the student in private.